 Is eight titles enough for Patrick Chan?
 Probably too soon to say, at least in his mind.
-But the mere mention of the fact his name now stands alongside one of Canadian skating’s legends … well, the wide grin that accompanied that thought spoke volumes.
+But the mere mention of the fact his name now stands alongside one of Canadian skating’s legends (Brian Orser) … well, the wide grin that accompanied that thought spoke volumes.
 “It’s so special.
 To be at that (level of) credibility in Canada, to have eight national titles, it’s amazing,” Chan said after matching the great Brian Orser’s haul of national titles, won consecutively in the 1980s.
 “To now be considered one of those guys, it’s mind blowing.”

 Truth be told, Chan was not nearly as good as he showed in winning Friday’s short program.
 But he put two clean quads on the board, landed one triple Axel, and admitted he was “gassed” by the time his second Axel attempt rolled around, which he turned into a double.
 Still, his 192.09 free skate score pushed his overall total to 295.67, easily outdistancing the rest of the field by nearly 60 points.
 More importantly, Chan believes it has put him in the right headspace for the rest of the season, after his Grand Prix’s that were a rollercoaster of emotions and results.

 “I feel happy.
 It’s been a great week, such a good learning week,” he said.
 “It’s what I needed going forward for the rest of the season, to Four Continents and Worlds.
 I’m going to remember a lot of things from this week to help me down the road.”